About Toscalix

 toscalix management model

-• A shared purpose/vision is a requirement to organizational and individual success.
+• A shared purpose and vision are essential for both organizational and individual success.

-• To build trust, alignment is more important than hierarchy, and a necessary step towards autonomy.
+• To build trust, alignment matters more than hierarchy — it’s a necessary step toward autonomy.

-• Mastery is our biggest asset and the fuel of any vision.
+• Mastery is our greatest asset and the driving force behind any vision.